 The most important trade-off to measure, and report to citizens, is that between the present and the future; in other words, sustainability.
 No adjustments to GDP will ever capture this crucial factor because it measures activity during a certain period of time (it is a ‘flow’).
 By contrast, assessing sustainability depends on the depletion or accumulation of assets.
 And the statistics needed to do that – for environmental assets as well as physical ones such as bridges or the housing stock – although collected in today’s national accounts, are never reported in the headline-grabbing way that will reorient government policy.

 This kind of measurement would tell us if we were enjoying the fruits of economic growth (higher GDP) only by eating up tomorrow’s capital.
 If all the innovation and creativity encapsulated in the measurement of growth proves unsustainable, then we might well be looking at the end of progress.
-But we do not yet know the answer, and we will not find out by changing or scrapping GDP.Make a donation
+But we do not yet know the answer, and we will not find out by changing or scrapping GDP.Support Aeon: make a one-off donation